 is $\PSL(\ord_D \oplus \ord_D^\vee)$-invariant.
 Since $a_0(\tau)$ is zero if and only if $\omega_2(\tau)$ has a double zero, $a_0/I_2$ covers an algebraic function on $X_D$ which vanishes along $W_D$.

-To obtain an explicit model of $W_D$, we numerically sample $a_0/I_2$ using the model of $X_D$ in \cite{elkieskumar:hms} and the Eigenform Location Algorithm we describe below.\footnote{Note that once we have an algebraic model, we will verify it rigorously without any reliance on floating-point computations.} Alternately, one can numerically sample $a_0/I_2$ using the functions in {\sf MAGMA} related to analytic Jacobians (cf. \cite{vwamelen:analyticjacobians}).
+To obtain an explicit model of $W_D$, we numerically sample $a_0/I_2$ using the model of $X_D$ in \cite{elkieskumar:hms} and the Eigenform Location Algorithm we describe below.\footnote{Note that once we have an algebraic model, we will verify it rigorously without any reliance on floating-point computations.} Alternatively, one can numerically sample $a_0/I_2$ using the functions in \texttt{Magma} related to analytic Jacobians (cf. \cite{vwamelen:analyticjacobians}).
 We then interpolate to find an exact rational function\footnote{The function $a_0/I_2$ is invariant under the involution $(\tau_1,\tau_2) \mapsto (\tau_2,\tau_1)$ which covers the deck transformation of the map $X_D$ onto its image in $\M_2$.
 In the models in \cite{elkieskumar:hms}, this involution corresponds to the deck transformation of the map from $X_D$ to the $(r,s)$-plane.} $w_D(r,s)/I_2(r,s)$ which equals $a_0/I_2$ in these models and whose numerator appears in Table \ref{tab:wDrs}.
-The function $a_0/I_2$ and its variants (e.g. $a_0^5/I_{10}$) have several other remarkable properties and will be studied along with the Hilbert modular forms $a_k$ in \cite{mukamel:hmf}.

 \paragraph{The Eigenform Location Algorithm (ELA).} To prove Theorems \ref{thm:wDrs} and \ref{thm:wDers}, in Section \ref{sec:eformverify} we develop an Eigenform Location Algorithm (ELA, Figure \ref{fig:ELA}).
+The algorithm takes as input a genus two curve whose Jacobian has real multiplication, and outputs the locations of the eigenforms.
 Recall that, for $Y\in \M_2$, there is a natural pairing between $T_Y\M_2$ and the space of holomorphic quadratic differentials $Q(Y)$ on $Y$.
 There is a well-known formula for this pairing which we recall in Section \ref{sec:algpairing} in terms of a hyperelliptic model for $Y$.

 Our location algorithm is based on the following theorem, which is a consequence of Ahlfors's variational formula. \begin{thm} For $\tau$ in the domain of the meromorphic function $Y : \hh \times \hh \to \M_2$ defined by Equation \ref{eqn:Ywm}, the line in $Q(Y(\tau))$ spanned by the quadratic differential